 The following image shows the flexibility possible within a vCore model when creating a database via the Azure portal.

-I have highlighted couple of key areas worth mentioning.
+I have highlighted a couple of key areas worth mentioning.
 The blue box shows you what tier you would like to use.
 Here you have figures behind the facts for the I/O capacity.
 You can see a big difference between IOPs and latency between the two tiers but at a higher cost.
 Then you can configure your compute generation as shown by the red box.
 Gen 4 CPUs are based on Intel E5-2673 v3 (Haswell) 2.4 GHz processors.
 In Gen 4, 1 vCore = 1 physical CPU whereas Gen 5 logical CPUs are based on Intel E5-2673 v4 (Broadwell) 2.3 GHz processors.
 In Gen 5, 1 vCore = 1 hyper thread.
 Then finally the black box where you can configure the core count and data storage capacity independently.

 Expect to see the changes from a database engine internals perspective too.
 For example, I query the database to look for online schedulers and compare the database when it was assigned 2 vCores versus 8 vCores using Gen4 compute generation.